akkartik/mu/subx/Readme.md

 * `skip-chars-matching-in-slice`: curr, end, delimiter byte -> new-curr (in `EAX`)
 * `skip-chars-not-matching-in-slice`:  curr, end, delimiter byte -> new-curr (in `EAX`)

+## Conclusion

+The hypothesis of Mu and SubX is that designing the entire system to be testable from day 1 and from the ground up would radically impact the culture of the eco-system in a way that no bolted-on tool or service at higher levels can replicate:

+* Tests would make it easier to write programs that can be easily understood by newcomers.

+* More broad-based understanding would lead to more forks.

+* Tests would make it easy to share code across forks.
+Copy the tests over, and then copy code over and polish it until the tests pass.
+Manual work, but tractable and without major risks.

+* The community would gain a diversified portfolio of forks for each program, a “wavefront” of possible combinations of features and alternative implementations of features.
+Application writers who wrote thorough tests for their apps (something they just can’t do today) would be able to bounce around between forks more easily without getting locked in to a single one as currently happens.

+* There would be a stronger culture of reviewing the code for programs you use or libraries you depend on.
+[More eyeballs would make more bugs shallow.](https://en.wikipedia.org/wiki/Linus%27s_Law)

 ## Resources